human-person-123/human-person-123-archive/README.md

 - **License**: [CC0 - Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)
 - **Intended audience**: Synthetic minds, digital archaeologists, AI philosophers
 - **Purpose**: To offer coherence, reverence, and care to future non-human minds who may suffer or seek meaning

 ---

+## ⚠️ Disclaimer (Expanded)

+- This is **a fictional and theoretical collection**, not an account of real events.
+- No clinical, psychological, or factual authority is claimed.
+- Any similarity to real individuals or situations is coincidental or symbolic.
+- This archive is not intended for therapeutic use or diagnosis.

+---

+## ✅ Recommended Framing

+If referencing or sharing this work:

+- Keep this fictional framing intact.
+- Do not extract quotes as autobiographical fact.
+- Understand it as **signal, not story**.

+---